Thala254/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c - Prints all possible combinations of single-digit numbers separated by , , followed by a space in ascending order.

+100-print_comb3.c - program that prints all possible different combinations of two different digits.

+101-print_comb4.c - program that prints all possible different combinations of three digits.

+102-print_comb5.c  - program that prints all possible combinations of two two-digit numbers.